Jolak5/kanban-copy/todo-list/m3_add_remove.md

 ### Estimated time: 4h

 ## Description
-In this project, you will implement the CRUD (create, update, delete) methods.
+In this project, you will implement the CRUD (create, read, update, delete) methods.
 All the elements of the user interface will be fully functional and your application will be completed.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*